collapsed-stacks/startups/questions/12911/where-do-you-find-people-with-skills-knowledge.md

 - posted by: [Lucas Raphael Pianegonda](https://stackexchange.com/users/10909545/lucas-raphael-pianegonda) on 2017-06-26
 - score: 1

-<p>If you are looking for partners with partucular skills you can go to <a href="https://www.cofoundme.org/" rel="nofollow noreferrer">https://www.cofoundme.org/</a></p>
+If you are looking for partners with partucular skills you can go to https://www.cofoundme.org/

-<p>If your looking for people to hire there are some good sites as suggested above, it also pays exeptionally to have a good network.
+If your looking for people to hire there are some good sites as suggested above, it also pays exeptionally to have a good network.
 There is always a guy who knows a guy.
 Old professors or supervisors at universities or contacts at a tech company nearby will be very helpful.
 Sometimes it even pays off to post in a studentforum and offer a bit of money for students with skills.
-It very much depends on what you are looking for.</p>
+It very much depends on what you are looking for.